 The Debba, though framed as a murder mystery (and an excellent one at that), is a serious fictional inquiry into this question.
-In the view of its author, Avner Mandelman, it’s also an examination of “necessary evil,” the maniuplations and assassinations and kidnappings that governments carry out in the name of national security.
-As a veteran of the Israeli Air Force in the 1967 Six Days’ War that established the boundaries within which Israel allegedly lives today.
-He is well qualified to explore both questions.
+In the view of its author, Avner Mandelman, it’s also an examination of “necessary evil,” the manipulations and assassinations and kidnappings that governments carry out in the name of national security.
+As a veteran of the Israeli Air Force with combat experience, he is well qualified to explore both questions.

-Mandelman’s protagonist, David Starkman, a naturalized Canadian citizen, was a trained killer for the Israeli armed forces who carried out black missions in Arab capitals in the 1960s.
+Mandelman’s protagonist, David Starkman, a naturalized Canadian citizen, was a trained assassin for the Israeli armed forces who carried out black missions in Arab capitals in the 1960s.
 When he learns of his father’s murder in Tel Aviv, Starkman is suddenly pulled back into the ethically murky environment he had fled seven years earlier.

-The time is 1977, and the right-wing Likkud Party is given an even chance of overturning the Labour Government that has held office in Israel ever since Independence.
+The time is 1977, and the Right-Wing Likkud Party is given an even chance of overturning the Labor Government that has held office in Israel ever since Independence.
 Starkman’s father, Isser, a celebrated hero in Israel’s War of Independence, has been knifed to death and his body mutilated in the manner employed by Arab fighters.
-Starkman teams up with the police investigation but carries out his own independent inquiry through friends and family, encountering violent opposition along the way.
+Starkman teams up with police investigators but carries out his own independent inquiry through friends and family.
+He encounters violent opposition along the way.

-Meanwhile, when his father’s will is read, Starkman learns that the old man is leaving his apartment and his savings to David only on condition that within 45 days he produce a play Isser wrote much earlier in life.
+Meanwhile, when his father’s will is read, Starkman learns that the old man is leaving his apartment and his savings to David.
+But there’s a condition.
+Within 45 days, David must produce a play Isser wrote much earlier in life.
 This play, The Debba, gives the novel its title and illuminates the early history of Jewish-Arab relations in Palestine.
-Its production brings about Starkman’s surprising new understanding of his father and his own family history as well as startling new insight into some of the events that set the course of Israel’s history.
+Its production brings about Starkman’s surprising new understanding of his father and his own family history.
+He also gains startling new insight into some of the events that set the course of Israel’s history.

-For additional reading
+For related reading

-If you enjoy reading history in fictional form, check out 20 most enlightening historical novels (plus dozens of runners-up).
-And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers reviewed here (plus 100 others).
+If you enjoy reading history in fictional form, check out 20 most enlightening historical novels.
+And if you’re looking for exciting historical novels, check out Top 10 historical mysteries and thrillers.

-You might also be interested in Top 7 great popular novels reviewed on this site.
+You might also be interested in Top 10 great popular novels.